NickMcConnell/UnAngband/unangband/lib/info/readme.txt

 classaa-bb.txt The player has reached level bb as class aa for the first time this game.

+stylenn.txt    The player has just been born as style nn.
+See defines.h for which nn
+               corresponds to which style.

 wsaa-bb-cc.txt The player has reached level cc as class aa, style bb for the first
                time this game.